-We, Julia Christophers and Tobias Scholz, are planning a new edition of our eSports Yearbook.
-This will be our fourth edition (2009, 2010 and 2011/12).
-This book should give an insight into the eSports phenomenon.
-So if you would like to be published internationally in order to help out students who desperately look for eSports sources they can quote from – please consider writing something now.
+This book gives an insight into the many facets of the eSports phenomenon.
+So if you would like to be published internationally in order to help out students who desperately look for eSports sources they can quote from – please consider contributing something now.
 This could be articles, scientific papers, essays, comics or even pictures.

 Mission: Our mission is to be a reliable contemporary witness.
 It will be available for decades and additionally paper is a very patient material.
 The eSports Yearbook has been established to offer high-quality eSports articles to students and all researchers at universities.
 The book is a non-profit project and everybody can contribute to it.
 The book is already standing in universities like Stanford and the mayor of Cologne has a copy.